pieter-degroote/lab-tests-concepts/EurKEY Keyboard - Draft 2019-02-20 (unofficial)/README.md

 # EurKEY Keyboard - Draft 2019-02-20 (unofficial)

-An unofficial draft version, based on EurKEY v1.3 beta.
+An unofficial draft version (and other versions), based on EurKEY v1.3 beta.
 This version has some minor changes from the main release.

 ## Latest additions and modifications